 The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
 Since we have activated the so-called IP anonymisation on this website and have concluded a corresponding order processing contract with Google, your IP address will be shortened beforehand by Google within member states of the European Union or other parties to the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be sent to a Google server in the US and shortened there.
 Google will not associate your IP address with any other data held by Google.

-You may prevent the collection by Google of the data generated by the cookie and related to your use of the website (including your IP address) as well as the processing of this data by Google by using the link below (http://tools.google.com/dlpage/gaoptout?hl=en) to download and install the available browser plugin.
+As a user of Google, you may prevent the collection by Google of the data generated by the cookie, conversion trackers, and related to your use of the website (including your IP address) as well as the processing of this data by Google by using the link below (http://tools.google.com/dlpage/gaoptout?hl=en) to download and install the available browser plugin.
 This also excludes you from remarketing.

 Alternatively, you can – especially with mobile devices – prevent the collection by Google Analytics by clicking on the following link: https://tools.google.com/dlpage/gaoptout/